 For the record, yes, there are a couple of f-bombs in the book, but there is no sex, and very limited discussions about sex.
 I would rate HAVEN as “fairly tame” on the content meter as compared to YA fiction as a whole.
 I would hate to see this reviewer’s take on, say, John Green’s fabulous WAITING FOR ALASKA, or Jandy Nelson’s equally brilliant THE SKY IS EVERYWHERE (or even Stephanie Perkins’ delightful LOLA AND THE BOY NEXT DOOR).

-But luckily, one reviewer does not get to arbitrate what is the “right” amount of sexual content in YA fiction.
+But luckily, one reviewer does not get to arbitrate what is the “right” amount of sex in young adult fiction.
 You’ll find a very wide range in YA books–from totally sweet and clean to dark and edgy.
 As an author, you just need to make sure the content is appropriate for the story you’re telling.
 I would save your explicit, on-page sex scenes for adult books, but beyond that, there’s a lot of gray area.
-If you read a lot of YA fiction, you’ll realize that (and if you want to write YA, you should definitely be reading YA).
+If you read a lot of YA fiction, you’ll realize that (and if you want to write young adult novels, you should definitely be reading YA).
 For the best discussion I’ve ever read about the sexual content in LOOKING FOR ALASKA, you should definitely check out this excellent blog post by Varian Johnson.

 Recently, I read a book by one of my favorite realistic fiction authors.
 It was quite “fluffy” and romance-centered–a book that would be appealing to younger teen readers.
 Except….the main characters had sex (off-page).
 The sex made it more appropriate for older teens–but the general tenor/fluffiness of the book was probably less appealing to older readers.
 In other words, there was some confusion regarding reconciling the content with the targeted audience, leaving me to question to whom, exactly, I would recommend the book.